Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

                      6. factory -> done 30%
                   3. Debug the code
                      1. Nothing is showing on the search bar -> done
-                     2. Is is non resposive ->
+                     2. Is is non resposive -> done
+                     3. Figure out why the data is not coming
+                        1. is the databse populated? -> yes it is now Done
+                        2.

             3. Display the query results in your Compose UI.